nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

+- 1d.
+The name prefix is not used.

+    - 1d1.
+PlanEase shows an error message.

+  Use case ends.

+- 1e.
+The phone number prefix is not used.

+    - 1e1.
+PlanEase shows an error message.

+  Use case ends.

+- 1f.
+The email prefix is not used.

+    - 1f1.
+PlanEase shows an error message.

+  Use case ends.

+- 1g.
+The address prefix is not used.

+    - 1g1.
+PlanEase shows an error message.

+  Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.